 To request a change, please email DHRBenefits.FGG@sdcounty.ca.gov with the following information:

 - Specify the account you want to change (Health Care FSA or Dependent Care FSA)

-- Confirm the change that you want to make and the new annual pledge
+- Provide an explanation of the change and the new annual pledge

 · Health Care FSA annual pledges must be between $120 and $2,750 to remain open